Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Answer: B

-**Register your application to use Azure Active Directory.
-Registering the application means that your developers can use Azure AD to authenticate users and request access to user resources such as email, calendar, and documents.**
+<mark>**Register your application to use Azure Active Directory.
+Registering the application means that your developers can use Azure AD to authenticate users and request access to user resources such as email, calendar, and documents.**</mark>

 ### Question #35

-DRAG DROP You need to deploy a new project in Azure DevOps that has the following requirements:
+You need to deploy a new project in Azure DevOps that has the following requirements:

 * **The lead developer must be able to create repositories, manage permissions, manage policies, and contribute to the repository.**

 * Developers must be able to contribute to the repository and create branches, but NOT bypass policies when pushing builds.

-* **Project managers must only be able to view the repository.**
+* <mark>**Project managers must only be able to view the repository.**</mark>

 * The principle of least privilege must be used.